 Staying On Track to Attend College This Fall

 The transition from high school to college can feel like it is full of obstacles and many unknowns.
-During this in-between-time after the college acceptance and before arriving on campus in the fall, it is understandable if your student is feeling a little overwhelmed with the idea of beginning college.
+During this in-between-time after the college acceptance and before beginning the fall semester, it is understandable if your student is feeling a little overwhelmed with the idea of beginning college.
 In some cases, this can cause a student to become part of a college's summer melt.

-Summer melt is the phenomenon of students who have been accepted to college not ever showing up on campus.
+Summer melt is the circumstance of students who have been accepted to college not ever showing up, in person or virtually, to begin the school year.
 The cause of summer melt can range, and includes students forgetting to complete financial aid requirements, failing to turn in important health documents, or missing orientation.
 Below are key steps both you and your child can take this summer (in no particular order) to make sure you are ready for college's day one!

 - Head to campus.
 Summer melt can occur if your student has some doubts about his or her ability to be successful or even belong at college.
-Touring campus, meeting your student's advisor, spending time in the dining hall eating, or even buying campus gear at the bookstore are just a few ways to loosen up those doubts.
+Touring campus, meeting your student's advisor, and even buying campus gear at the bookstore are just a few ways to loosen up those doubts.
+If getting to campus isn't possible, even taking a virtual tour or exploring the college's website with your child can help him or her get more familiar with the school.

 - Stay connected.
 Many college campuses utilize social media to share information and connect to incoming students.
-Finding groups on Facebook for your son or daughter's incoming class is a great way for him or her to make friends and get to know other students heading to campus too.
+Finding groups on Facebook for your son or daughter's incoming class is a great way for him or her to make friends and get to know other students.

 - Utilize texting services.
 Personalized reminder text messages such as Better Make Room's UpNext is a nice and convenient way to stay motivated as well as receive additional help navigating this process.